About this guide

 Healthy eating

 You could start by changing the way you eat.
-Eating healthy is not just about eating less.
+Eating in a healthy way is not just about eating less.

 You should try to eat lots of different things.
-You should make sure that you eat:
+You should make sure that you eat a mix of:

-Protein – from milk, meat, fish, cheese, eggs, peas, beans and nuts.
+Protein – you get this from milk, meat, fish, cheese, eggs, peas, beans and nuts.
 Protein helps us grow and repair damaged parts of our body

-Carbohydrates – from bread, flour, potatoes, cereals, pasta and rice.
+Carbohydrates – you get these from bread, flour, potatoes, cereals, pasta and rice.
 Carbohydrates keep us warm and give our body energy to do things.

-Fats – from butter, cream, nuts and lard.
+Fats – you get these from butter, cream, nuts and cheese.
 Fat helps keep us warm and gives our body energy to do things.

-Some fats are better than others and lots of food has fat hidden it in, like cakes and biscuits.
+Some fats are better than others and lots of foods have fat hidden in them, like cakes and biscuits.
 You should be careful how much fat you eat.

 Fibre – from wholemeal and wholegrain food, fruit, vegetables, beans and nuts.
 Fibre helps the digestive system work properly.